Clinical research

 Pupil size is also a good indicator of mental effort and general alertness.
 We can measure this measure easily and without intrusive elements even in infants by means of eye-tracking.
 Participants simply have to watch something, such as a film or another person.
 Recent studies show that abnormal pupil responses could be an early indicator of autism spectrum disorder (ASD).
 We are therefore working on making this measure useful in the early diagnosis of ASD by developing an innovative test battery to measure basal attention processes and are now validating it.

-Further information: Nico.Bast[at]kgu.de
+Further information: nbast[at]med.uni-frankfurt.de

 Test theoretical investigation and standardisation of the Children's Communication Checklist-2 (CCC-2), Repetitive Behavior Scale - Revised (RBS-R) and Aberrant Behavior Checklist (ABC)